Universal geometrical link invariants: Knot case: Recovering the level non-weighted invariants

 In this section, we restrict to the case of knots and we investigate relations between our universal Jones invariant for knots and the non-weighted universal Jones invariant that we constructed in \cite{CrI}.
 We will show that the invariants defined in the weighted set-up are different than the non-weighted knot invariants at each level fixed level.
 This phenomena tells us that when we look at the limit we will obtain two different universal geometrical Jones invariants: the weighted one and the non-weighted one.

-The advantage of the weighted construction that we introduced in this paper is that it provides a tool for the general machinery for obtaining universal invariants for links, which involves new techniques, as we have seen in the previous sections.
+The advantage of the weighted construction that we introduced in this paper is that it provides a new tool for a general machinery for obtaining universal invariants for links, which involves the techniques developed in the previous sections.

 We start by recalling that in the case of knots we have the following two invariants: \begin{itemize} \item the Weighted universal Jones invariant $\IJJw\in \LLhJ$ and \item the Non-weighted universal Jones invariant $\IJJk\in \LLhJk$ (\cite{CrI}) \end{itemize} that are the projective limits of the knot invariants: \begin{itemize} \item the $\cN^{th}$ Weighted unified Jones invariant $\PAAJw\in \LLNJ$ and \item the $\cN^{th}$ Non-weighted unified Jones invariant $\PAAJk\in \LLNJk.$ \end{itemize}